millerer/cs410-fall-2023-pst-powerhouse/README.md

 | Project Proposal | See: [Team PST Powerhouse Project Proposal.pdf](https://github.com/millerer/cs410-fall-2023-pst-powerhouse/blob/main/Team%20PST%20Powerhouse%20Project%20Proposal.pdf) |

 # Video Tutorial
-[Use this link for the video tutorial for this project](https://www.youtube.com/watch?v=mq-7_20n9X0).
-Covers the project contents, setup, and example query.
+[Use this link for the video tutorial](https://www.youtube.com/watch?v=mq-7_20n9X0).
+This video covers the project contents, setup, and shows an example query.

 ## 1. An overview of the function of the code
 This project is a video game recommendation system which provides a list of game titles based on a user's query and the reviewer sentiment for each game.